Bachelor of Science in Community and Regional Planning

 Engaging Residents in Urban Planning: Focus on Ames, Iowa

-This project showcased the groups collaboration with the City of Ames and insights from various professionals and experts, including city officials, university professors, and industry specialists.
-Their research focused on engaging underrepresented groups in community planning, incorporating novel methods like Photovoice and leveraging online platforms for broader community involvement.
-Key themes of the project included making engagement playful, utilizing social media and technology, adapting methodologies to diverse populations, and emphasizing transparency and cultural recognition in community engagement.
+This project showcased the studio’s collaboration with the City of Ames and insights from various professionals and experts, including city officials, university professors, and industry specialists.
+Their research focused on engaging underrepresented groups in community planning, incorporating novel methods like Photovoice, and leveraging online platforms for broader community involvement.
+Key themes of the project included making engagement playful, utilizing social media and technology, adapting methodologies to different populations, and emphasizing transparency and cultural recognition in community engagement.
 Finally, strategic recommendations were made for effectively engaging underrepresented communities in city planning processes to create more inclusive and responsive urban environments.

 Success in Design